MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 When running locally, this is done in the sample application using the [dotenv package](https://www.npmjs.com/package/dotenv) and the `.env` file.
 When deploying to Azure though, this approach is not recommended.

 Instead, the connection string will be stored as an *application setting* in App Service and made available to the application at runtime as an environment variable.
 In this way, the application accesses the connection string from `process.env` the same way whether being run locally or in Azure.
+This same technique can also be used to store any other application settings your app may have.

 ### [Azure portal](#tab/azure-portal)